 Updated Travel Regulations for Entry and Return to The Czech Republic

-The Ministry of Health has updated the list of countries according to the degree of coronavirus risk, effective from today, August 2nd.
-Andorra is now in the dark red category.
-The red category is extended to France and Denmark.
-Iceland, Italy, and Switzerland are now in the orange category.
-Liechtenstein is now again in the green category.
+The Ministry of Health has updated the list of countries according to the degree of coronavirus risk, effective from today, August 9th.
+Monaco is now in the dark red category.
+The red category is extended to Iceland, Estonia, the Netherlands, and Madeira.
+Denmark, Lithuania, Luxembourg, Sweden, and San Marino are now in the orange category.
 Photo Credit: Mzcr.cz.

 To enter and stay in the Czech Republic, travellers from all groups of countries, including green countries, are required to present a test and fill in the Passenger Locator Form.

-Third-country nationals who do not have a residence permit issued by the Czech Republic or long-term residence permit issued by another EU country are not allowed to enter Czech territory.
+Third-country nationals who do not have Czech residence or a long-term residence permit issued by another EU country are not allowed to enter Czech territory.
 Exemptions are listed on the Ministry of Health website.

 Exemptions apply for citizens and residents of the Czech Republic.
 When using private individual transport, they are exempt from the requirement to undergo a test before arrival and can choose to take an antigen test instead of PCR when travelling from countries with a very high or extreme risk.